Michael E. DeBakey VA Medical Center - Houston, Texas

 COVID-19 Testing for Veterans with Symptoms

 Houston VA and our CBOCs continue to test symptomatic Veterans for COVID-19.
 Your care is managed through your primary care physician at our VA Medical Center and community clinics.
-If you are experiencing COVID-19 symptoms and your primary care doctor determines you need a test, the Houston VA has a drive-thru testing site near our Community Living Center entrance off Old Spanish Trail and in the parking lots of our Katy, Tomball, Conroe, Richmond, Lufkin, Texas City, and Beaumont Clinics.
+If you are experiencing COVID-19 symptoms and your primary care doctor determines you need a test, the Houston VA has a drive-thru testing site near our Community Living Center entrance off Old Spanish Trail and in the parking lots of our Beaumont, Conroe, Katy, Lake Jackson, Lufkin, Richmond, Texas City, and Tomball and Clinics.
 Symptomatic Veterans must receive an appointment from their primary care physician in order to be tested at our drive-thrus.

 COVID-19 Testing for Veterans Undergoing a Procedure or Surgery

 Veterans coming in for surgery must be tested for COVID-19, five days before the procedure.
 Your provider will prepare an order for the COVID-19 testing and our scheduling team will contact you with an appointment time and instructions.
 Results should be ready within 72 hours and will be provided to you immediately.

 COVID-19 testing is mandatory prior to your surgery.
 After receiving an appointment, you can be tested in our drive-thru testing at our main medical center campus, located near our Community Living Center entrance or at specific CBOCs.
 If for any reason you are not able to make your testing appointment day and time, please contact your provider immediately.

 Please note: Once your test is collected, you will need to self-quarantine until your scheduled surgery day.
 This will decrease your chances of contracting the virus prior to your surgery date.
 Not sure what self-quarantining involves?
 Ask our scheduling team for more information.

 Can I bring a family member or friend with me when I get my surgery or procedure?